atharva-kanetkar/HybridFramework_E-commerce/README.md

 14) Under Base class, create logger variable

 15) Under test case, add the necessary logs

+16) Run tests on desired Browser/Cross browser

+17) In master.xml, add parameter with name as "OS" and "Browser", -> this master.xml we will use when we need to run the test cases individually on desired browser (not parallely)

+18) We will create another xml file for parallel/cross browser testing, where we have created 3 testcases with 3 browsers and put parallel = "tests" at suite level

+19) Adding config.property file under test resources

+20) Load the config file in base class in set up method with help of Properties